rijul10/covidapp/README.md

 # Covid-app 2020

-This application is made as a submission in the DSC HACKATHON SURAT names HackCovid 19.
+This application is made as a submission in the DSC HACKATHON SURAT - HackCovid 19.

 ## Objective